zulbil/FitStay/replit.md

 ## Overview

-CoachBnB is a full-stack web application that connects fitness professionals with clients seeking personal training services.
-Built as an Airbnb-style marketplace, the platform allows users to search and book fitness coaches based on location, specialty, and preferences, while enabling coaches to showcase their services and connect with potential clients.
-The application features a modern, responsive design with comprehensive search and filtering capabilities, user profiles, reviews, and inquiry systems.
+CoachBnB is a comprehensive full-stack fitness coaching marketplace that connects certified fitness professionals with clients seeking personal training services.
+Built as an Airbnb-style platform, it features a robust database of 40+ professional coaches with multiple photos, detailed bios, client testimonials, and location-based services.
+The platform includes Replit authentication, Google Maps integration for location-based coach discovery, advanced filtering with AND logic for specialties, and both virtual and in-person training options.

 ## User Preferences